anyputer/base-window/README.md

 # base-window
-I use this as an starting point for all of my PyQt5 projects.
+I use this as a starting point for all of my PyQt5 projects.
+I do not recommend you fork this, just good old copy and paste :-)